 Bake the King Cake

-- Bake the loaf for 30 minutes or until the bread is golden brown and sounds hollow when tapped.
+- If you see that the dough is beginning to tear, it means your logs were rolled too tightly.
+You can use a very sharp knife to cut open the top of the cinnamon logs, or just bake it as is.
+Bake the loaf for 30 minutes or until the bread is golden brown and sounds hollow when tapped.
 You may have to rotate your pan halfway through baking to ensure it browns evenly.

 Make the Vanilla Glaze (up to two days ahead)

-- In a mixing bowl, combine the powdered sugar, corn syrup (or honey), and vanilla extract.
+- In a mixing bowl, combine the powdered sugar, corn syrup (or honey), vanilla extract, and melted butter if you're using it.
 Add enough hot water to thin the glaze to your desired consistency.You can make the glaze a few days in advance and store it, covered, at room temperature.If your glaze thickens too much, nuke it in the microwave for 30 seconds.
 Give it a stir, and it should be fluid.
 If not, just stir in a few drops of hot water.

 Finish the King Cake